 My Cast-Iron Skillet Pull-Apart Stuffed Pizza is a perfect dish to eat when watching football.
 I serve it with a side of Marinara sauce for dipping.
-Served hot or at room temperature, these pull-a-part pizza bites can be individually customized.
-You could get really creative and make them with a variety of fillings.
-All You need is a cast-iron skillet.
+Served hot or at room temperature, these pull-apart pizza bites can be individually customized.
+You could get creative and make them with a variety of fillings.
+All you need is a cast-iron skillet.

 Let’s start with the filling.